-, we know our robos inside and out.
-For this review, we will compare Personal Capital vs Wealthfront to see which robo-advisor is better.
+to acquire a true client experience.
+Here, we will compare Personal Capital vs Wealthfront to see which robo-advisor is best.

 Overall, Wealthfront comes out on top with 5.00 stars over Personal Capital's 4.50 stars.
-And, as far as individual category awards go, Wealthfront was rated Best in Class - Cost, Best in Class - Investment Approach and Best in Class - Platforms & Tools, while Personal Capital was rated none of these.
+And, as far as individual category awards go, Wealthfront finished with awards Best in Class - Cost, Best in Class - Investment Approach and Best in Class - Platforms & Tools, while Personal Capital came up with none of these.